Subhash106/components/readme.md

 # Introduction

-This repo has many UI components that can be resused in any javascript application.
+This package has UI components like Card, Button and TextInput that can be used in react applications.